-The Center for Asian American Media supports Asian American directors, producers and writers through our robust fellowship programs, from our CAAM Fellowship Program to the James T. Yee Fellowship, our Public Media Corps Fellows, and Ready, Set, Pitch! at CAAMFest.
+The Center for Asian American Media supports Asian American directors, producers, and writers through our robust fellowship programs, from our Fellowship Program to the James T. Yee Fellowship, our National Minority Consortia Fellows, Public Media Corps Fellows, and Ready, Set, Pitch! at CAAMFest.

-CAAM is excited to be working with talented filmmaker fellows Tani Ikeda and Quyên Nguyen-Le and mentor Tad Nakamura to take part in the National Minority Consortia Fellowship Program led by Vision Maker Media (VMM), our Native American partner in public media.
-The fellowship program will launch this April in Lincoln, Nebraska during VMM’s film festival, “We Are All Related.”
-The Midwest Producers Lab will bring together fellows and mentors from the five members of the NMC: VMM, CAAM, Latino Public Broadcasting, Black Public Media and Pacific Islanders in Communications.
+The National Minority Consortia Fellowship Program led by Vision Maker Media (VMM), our Native American partner in public media, brings together fellows and mentors from the five members of the NMC: VMM, CAAM, Latino Public Broadcasting, Black Public Mediaand Pacific Islanders in Communications.
 Fellows and mentors will have the opportunity to connect with other producers of color working on developing their films for public media.
-CAAM is excited to be collaborating on this NMC-wide initiative, nurturing emerging makers and creating connections across communities to deepen our commitment to presenting this country’s diverse stories for a broad audience.

 CAAM Fellowship Archive